Navy Freaked Out: How a Small Sub from Sweden 'Sunk' an Aircraft Carrier

-Sweden's Gotland-class submarines, equipped with advanced Air-Independent Propulsion (AIP) systems, have proven to be a formidable challenge in naval warfare simulations.
-Notably, during a 2005 war game, the HMS Gotland successfully "sank" the USS Ronald Reagan, demonstrating the capability to bypass a carrier strike group's defenses.
+Sweden’s Gotland-class submarines, equipped with advanced air-independent propulsion (AIP) systems, have proven their stealth and effectiveness in naval warfare.
+During a 2005 war game, the HMS Gotland managed to "sink" the USS Ronald Reagan, showcasing its ability to evade detection by even the most advanced U.S. Navy anti-submarine systems.

 Diesel engines aboard submarines used to be considered out of date and something more in line with World War II than today's modern stealthy subs.